 Insights after 3 months into the project

-- The learning curve regarding component-oriented architecture and how to test NG 1.5 components (more on how to test components in one of the next posts) was a bit steeper than we hoped for.
+- The learning curve regarding component-oriented architecture and how to test NG 1.5 components was a bit steeper than we hoped for.
 Such architecture is very different than a “traditional” Angular 1.4 architecture and the learning resources are sparse (that’s one of the reasons I’m sharing this series).
 However, the situation isn’t much better regarding NG 2 as for now, so I don’t think choosing NG 1.5 made this any harder for us.
 The key thing for us was to “reach outside” and learn from other component-based frameworks like React.

 - On the other hand, learning curve regarding Angular APIs and various implementation-level details was much flatter.
 There is an almost endless abundance of high-quality NG 1 learning materials – we would have much harder time learning NG 2.

 - We’re less than a week from our planned release, and the Angular 2 ecosystem still isn’t mature (for example, there is still no production-ready version of any of the major UI libraries available for NG 2).
 So, in retrospect, it was a good decision not to rely on NG 2 ecosystem to mature in the course of our project.

 - Diving fully into a component-oriented architecture was a correct decision.
 Although NG 1.5 allows to utilize components in as narrow scope as you want, allowing any compromises here would make future NG 2 migration much harder (it would require a big mental shift and a major architectural refactoring).
 Also, a lot of what we would have learned would go to waste.